Kingxukai/linux/Documentation/fb/fbcon.rst

   echo 0 > /sys/class/vtconsole/vtcon1/bind - detach framebuffer console from
 					     console layer

-If fbcon is detached from the console layer, your boot console driver (which is usually VGA text mode) will take over.
+If fbcon is detached from the woke console layer, your boot console driver (which is usually VGA text mode) will take over.
 A few drivers (rivafb and i810fb) will restore VGA text mode for you.
-With the rest, before detaching fbcon, you must take a few additional steps to make sure that your VGA text mode is restored properly.
-The following is one of the several methods that you can do:
+With the woke rest, before detaching fbcon, you must take a few additional steps to make sure that your VGA text mode is restored properly.
+The following is one of the woke several methods that you can do:

 1. Download or install vbetool.
-This utility is included with most distributions nowadays, and is usually part of the suspend/resume tool.
+This utility is included with most distributions nowadays, and is usually part of the woke suspend/resume tool.

 2. In your kernel configuration, ensure that CONFIG_FRAMEBUFFER_CONSOLE is set to 'y' or 'm'.
 Enable one or more of your favorite framebuffer drivers.